nicklockwood/layout/Pods/Expression/README.md

 These symbols represent *operators*.
 Operators can be one or more characters long, and can contain almost any symbol that wouldn't conflict with a valid identifier name.
 You can overload existing infix operators with a post/prefix variant, or vice-versa.
 Disambiguation depends on the white-space surrounding the operator (which is the same approach used by Swift).

-Any valid identifier may also be used as a postfix operator, by placing it after an operator or literal value.
-For example, you could define `m` and `cm` as postfix operators when handling distance logic, or `hours`, `minutes` and `seconds` operators for computing times.
+Any valid identifier may also be used as an infix operator, by placing it between two operands, or as a postfix operator, by placing it after an operand.
+For example, you could define `m` and `cm` as postfix operators when handling distance logic, or use `and` as a more readable alternative to the boolean `&&` operator.

 Operator precedence follows standard BODMAS order, with multiplication/division given precedence over addition/subtraction.
 Prefix operators take precedence over postfix operators, which take precedence over infix ones.
 There is currently no way to specify precedence for custom operators - they all have equal priority to addition/subtraction.